 Blue Runs

-On this specific day, the blue runs were in excellent condition with lots of snow that had showed up the week prior.
-Make sure to check the weather report before heading out to see if you’ll have good conditions for downhill skiing.
+On this specific day, the blue runs were in excellent condition with lots of snow that showed up the week prior.
+Check the weather report before heading out to see if you’ll have good conditions for downhill skiing.
 There was a lot of snow to carve into and it wasn’t too icy.
 Sometimes, if it is icy, you might feel like you’ll slip if you cross some icy patches on the hill.
 Make sure to keep going so you don’t freeze on the hill and stop skiing.

 Frozen in Time

-If there isn’t enough snow or if many people have taken a certain run, it might end up being a steep icy hill.
-In the past, I have frozen on a spot, unable to move down the hill.
-Make sure to keep skiing and don’t stop until you are on a flatter part.
-The worse thing is to to be frozen like an ice cube afraid of continuing down the hill because you lost your self confidence, psyching yourself out standing in one spot for too long.
+If there isn’t enough snow or if many people have taken a certain run, it might be icy.
+Make sure to keep skiing and don’t stop until you are on a flatter part of the hill.
+The worst thing is to be frozen like an ice cube afraid of continuing down the hill because you lost your self-confidence, psyching yourself out standing in one spot for too long.
 Keep going and turning.
-Don’t think too much regarding the steepness of the hill!
+Don’t think too much about the steepness of the hill!

 Appropriate Clothing

-To make my day more comfortable for skiing, I’m using a Chaos Multi Tubular Headwear – Unisex around my neck to keep me warm.
-If there’s a wind gust, I can easily move it onto my face so that my face doesn’t freeze.
-I also wear my merino top base layer as my first layer underneath my coat to help keep the top of my body full of warmth.
-Keeping warm throughout the day ensures the best downhill ski day.
+To make my day enjoyable for skiing, I use a Chaos Multi Tubular Headwear around my neck to keep warm.
+If there’s a wind gust, I can easily move it on my face so it doesn’t freeze.
+I also wear my Merino top base layer underneath my coat to help keep my body toasty.
+Staying comfortable throughout the day ensures the best downhill ski day.

 Lunch Time

 Temple Lodge is a great place to eat lunch as it’s situated at the bottom of the hill.
-The nice thing about lodges is that you don’t need to pack a lunch in a backpack and carry it the entire day.
-Instead, you can eat in the restaurant.
-This one on the back side of the hill allows you to access food in the middle of the day without having to go back to the main chalet to grab a bite to eat.
+Lodges provide food without packing a lunch in your Osprey Tempest 24 backpack and carrying it the entire day, which is nice.
+This lodge on the back side of the hill allows you to access food in the middle of the day without having to go back to the main chalet to grab a bite to eat.
 This helps to have the best downhill ski day.

 Family Time